sdenec/tidy5e-sheet/README.md

 To better fit the character sheet the default dnd5e item/spell sheets have been altered in the same way where possible.

 My aim was to make the plethora of information represented by lots of input fields as quickly readable as possible.
 I adjusted the text alignment of adjacend input fields and visually grouped labels and input fields.

+## License
+This Foundry VTT module, written by sdenec, is licensed under a Creative Commons Attribution 4.0 International License.

+This work is licensed under Foundry Virtual Tabletop EULA - Limited License Agreement for module development v 0.1.6.